Diabetes and Mental Health

 Depression: More Than Just a Bad Mood

 Depression is a medical illness that causes feelings of sadness and often a loss of interest in activities you used to enjoy.
-It can get in the way of how well you function at work and home, including taking care of your diabetes.
+It can influence how well you function at work and home, including taking care of your diabetes.
 When you aren’t able to manage your diabetes well, your risk goes up for diabetes complications like heart disease and nerve damage.

 People with diabetes are 2 to 3 times more likely to have depression than people without diabetes.
 Only 25% to 50% of people with diabetes who have depression get diagnosed and treated.
 But treatment—therapy, medicine, or both—is usually very effective.
 And without treatment, depression often gets worse, not better.